coccon/proffastpylot/docs/2-6_troubleshooting.md

 There the output of `PROFFASTpylot`, as well as the output of the subroutines `preprocess`, `pcxs` and `invers` are stored.
 Sometimes the subroutines fail without returning an error, therefore it looks successful at first in the pylot logfile.

-If you encounter any problems, please do not hesitate to contact us via email (benedikt.herkommer@kit.edu and lena.feld@kit.edu) or directly in GitLab.
+If you encounter any problems, please do not hesitate to contact us via email or directly in GitLab.
 We will update this documentation with the occurring problems.